acharyadarshan/acharyadarshan/README.md

 ### 👋 Hi, I'm Darshan Acharya.

-- ⚡ A passionate developer with love for Javascript, PL,NLP and Applied Mathematics
+- ⚡ A passionate developer with a love for Javascript PL, NLP, and Applied Mathematics
-- 🌱 I am  a firm believer of taking tiny steps each day to achieve exponential growth.
+- 🌱 I firmly believe in taking tiny daily steps to achieve exponential growth.

 ### Languages and Tools: